 Wisconsin State Capitol

 Architecture, history, and art collide at the Wisconsin State Capitol.
 Spend an hour or so at this opulent downtown gem, immersing yourself in American culture.
-Design connoisseurs, history fans, and anyone looking for one of Madison’s best views will have a ball at the state capitol building.
+Design connoisseurs, history fans, and anyone looking for one of Madison’s finest views will have a ball at the state capitol building.

 Amble the paths of Capitol Square toward the all-granite, Roman Renaissance-style capitol building, with its grand dome rising 284 feet into the air.
 Enter the rotunda of the Wisconsin State Capitol, marveling at the four stunning mosaics.
 Stare up in awe at the magnificent Dome Mural of women showcasing Wisconsin products from around 1900, like tobacco and lead.